top of page

 Send written request (email + registered post) citing RBI Fair Practices Code.
 State "All communication must be in writing only."
 Document all harassment.

-6. Can I get home loan after personal loan settlement?
+6. Can I get a home loan after personal loan settlement?

 7. What documents do I need for settlement?